 Step 2: Consider your options.
 If your event is effected by a government mandate, you essentially have a just a few options moving forward:

-- Cancel your events completely – clients and event professionals both have the choice to change plans, but this would involve breaching the agreement to work with one another, and there would most likely be some form of financial loss.
+- Cancel your events completely – with most contracts, clients and event professionals both have the choice to change plans, but this would involve breaching the agreement to work with one another, and there would most likely be some form of financial loss.
 Most contracts do have clear cancellation terms and consequence (for both parties involved).

 Step 3: Strategize.
 Get back to the spreadsheets and the wedding binder/bible.
 This is going to be work for everyone involved, but nothing in life comes easy!
 This is both an emotional and financial investment.
 We highly recommend choosing 3-6 NEW wedding dates based on your venue’s availability – send these dates to all of your vendors, and then see which one is a good fit.
-As of March 23, we do NOT recommend choosing any date BEFORE November 2020.
-Why?
-Because most of the 2020 busy season is booked up for wedding and event professionals, and you do not want an overworked vendor at your wedding.

 We KNOW it’s hard, but have you ever heard a wedding story that didn’t come with some kind of nutty challenge?